-Dr John Lim, President of The Singapore Counselling Centre, has helped many PMETs get back on their feet over the years through counselling
+Dr John Lim, President of The Singapore Counselling Centre, has helped many PMETs get back on their feet through counselling.

-Mrs Pauline Leow, 44 year old Singaporean who left her corporate job in 2016 and strike it out on her own to become a learning facilitator.
+Mrs Pauline Leow, a 44-year-old Singaporean who left her corporate job in 2016 and strike it out on her own to become a learning facilitator.

-While Mrs Leow wasn’t retrenched, she is a perfect example of how upskilling is equally important, whether or not one is employed.
+While Pauline wasn’t retrenched, she is a perfect example of how upskilling is equally important, whether or not one is employed.

 There are plenty of SkillsFuture courses available for Singaporeans to upgrade themselves, but interestingly only 20% of the resident labour force in Singapore have utilised their credits.

-Mrs Leow was originally eyeing a baking course that piqued her interest, but decided to instead train in skills that would take her nearer to her career goals.
+Pauline was originally eyeing a baking course that piqued her interest but decided to instead train in skills that would take her nearer to her career goals.

 She used her credits on an advanced certificate in training and assessment course and now teaches effective communications at Republic Polytechnic.

-Leong Yew Wah, who was made redundant at 55 years old but continued to improve and upskill himself.
+Leong Yew Wah was made redundant at 55 but continued to improve and upskill himself.

-For 15 months, Mr Tang was out of work, and at a loss of what to do.
+For 15 months, Alan was out of work and at a loss for what to do.

-With the advice and assistance provided, he soon found employment in a new industry as a product and market development manager at StarHub.
+With the advice and assistance provided by his career coach, Alan soon found employment in a new industry as a product and market development manager at StarHub.